 If your building work requires any part of a public access way or area of Council property to be fenced off – you will need consent from Council to install the precautions.

-What is hoarding?
+What is hoarding

 Hoarding refers to temporary fencing or barricades that are installed around a building site.
 The purpose of hoarding is to protect the public and to secure the site when it is unattended.

-Do I need hoarding consent?
+Do you need hoarding consent?

 You will need hoarding consent if your building works require any part of a public access way to be fenced off.